Arshiarpmsl/Simple-port-scanner/README.md

 pip install -r requirements.txt

-Screenshots are in in screenshots directory
+Screenshots are in screenshots directory